Sanjeevpatel45/Customer_churn_prediction/README.md

 In this project i have used Customer churn data to predict whether the customer will churn or not based the feature provided in the data.
-Before applying Machine learning models i have also done EDA to justify various questions regarding the data
+Before applying Machine learning models i have also done EDA to justify various questions.
+Identifying various trends among the age group and gender.